Teoscar Hernández Player Props: Mariners vs. Red Sox

-The Seattle Mariners, including Teoscar Hernandez (.217 on-base percentage in past 10 games, 71 points below season-long percentage), battle starter Brayan Bello and the Boston Red Sox at T-Mobile Park, Tuesday at 9:40 PM ET.
+On Wednesday, Teoscar Hernandez (.227 slugging percentage in past 10 games, with no homers) and the Seattle Mariners play the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Red Sox.
+He had a one-hit showing in his last game (1-for-4) against the Red Sox.

 Teoscar Hernández Game Info & Props vs. the Red Sox